dyslexia examination concessions / special examination arrangements

 To get entitlement for any of the above, the Examination Boards will require a current assessment report from an Educational Psychologist or from a teacher with specialist qualifications for identifying assessing and teaching pupils with specific learning difficulties.
 The school should be able to arrange this for you, however, if there is a delay, you may need to arrange this yourself.

-These concessions need to be requested as early as possible.
+You should request these concessions as early as possible.